 7:30 to 9:30 pm

 Through original creative work, revision, reading, and discussion, this eight-week workshop will focus on making poems that are driven by a keen attention to language, image, and sound.
 As we engage with each other’s work and the weekly readings, we’ll explore the ways poetry can recover more complex imaginative and perceptive possibilities.
-We'll discuss how to find the "white heat" of a poem and revise drafts to coax out the central idea lurking within the work.
 As poet Mark Doty wisely asserts: “Our metaphors go on ahead of us; they know before we do.”
 We will be putting Doty’s assertion to the test with an emphasis on generative writing exercises that lead us into surprising and productive creative spaces.

-This class is open to students at all levels and will take place in Pasadena, where wine, sparkling water, and the occasional gourmet snack will be served.
+This class is open to students at all levels and will take place at the Center for the Arts Eagle Rock, where wine, sparkling water, and the occasional gourmet snack will be served.

 Enrollment limit: 8 students

 $420 for new students; $380 for returning students.

 Kim Young is the author of Night Radio, winner of the 2011 Agha Shahid Ali Poetry Prize (The University of Utah Press) and finalist for the 2014 Kate Tufts Discovery Award, and the chapbook Divided Highway (Dancing Girl Press, 2008).
 She is the founding editor of Chaparral, an online journal featuring poetry from Southern California, and her poems and essays have appeared in Los Angeles Review, Los Angeles Review of Books, Hotel Amerika, Western Humanities Review, POOL, and elsewhere.
 She teaches at California State University, Northridge and holds an MFA from Bennington College, where she received a Jane Kenyon Scholarship in poetry.